Manchester United vs. Watford - Football Match Report - February 26, 2022 - ESPN

 Manchester United were left to regret a multitude of missed chances as they were held to a 0-0 draw to Watford in the Premier League on Saturday.

-United enjoyed a couple of glorious early chances at Old Trafford.
-Cristiano Ronaldo almost netted on four minutes as he saw his effort hit the woodwork.
-Bruno Fernandes looked set to score minutes later when midweek hero Anthony Elanga, who scored an equaliser as United drew 1-1 at Atletico Madrid on Wednesday, in set him through on goal, but the midfielder could not beat onrushing goalkeeper Ben Foster.
+United enjoyed a couple of glorious early attacks at Old Trafford.
+Cristiano Ronaldo almost netted on five minutes as he saw his effort hit the woodwork.
+Bruno Fernandes looked set to score minutes later when midweek hero Anthony Elanga, who scored an equaliser as United drew 1-1 at Atletico Madrid on Wednesday, set him through on goal, but the midfielder could not beat onrushing goalkeeper Ben Foster.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)